universitytheater/utheater.github.io/_pages/get-involved/actors.md

 2. **Sign up for a time slot** to audition.
 If you are unable to make it to a live audition (e.g. due to travel), please contact the stage management for each show (listed below) for alternate audition options.
 3. **Choose an audition side.** Please note that you are not expected to memorize your side.
 4. **Come to your audition!** Please try to arrive a few minutes early so we can make sure you're all set up.
 5. **Callback auditions will be announced via email late after the last audition slot has taken place.** If you are called back, congrats!
 Please go to the callback room during your assigned time(s).
-Note that workshops do not hold callback auditions.
+Note that Short Plays do not hold callback auditions.

 ---